 Realistically you will need more than one bag!
 We suggest having a bag or compartment each for Mother, baby and support partner plus a nappy bag.
 We have everything you will need to get for the Nappy Bag on our website The Nappy Shop.

-Clothing including lots of old underwear or disposable pants, labor aids, snacks, toiletries, paperwork, and anything else such as the "Other Things" category on our checklist should all be organised into smaller bags or compartments.
+Clothing including lots of old underwear and breast pads, labor aids, snacks, toiletries, paperwork, and anything else such as the "Other Things" category on our checklist should all be organised into smaller bags or compartments.
 For example, once the labour is over you won't be needing the labor aids any more so you can pop that bag out of the way.

 Surprisingly, baby's things won't take up that much room in your bag.
 If you have a separate "Nappy Bag" to keep everything you need to change your babies nappy then all that is left is baby's clothes (which are so small they won't take up much room at all) and Formula and bottles.